amir-software/Golang-Design-Patterns/README.md

 # Golang-Design-Patterns
-The classic Design Patters (gang of four) implementing by Golang
+The classic Design Patters (gang of four) implemented by Golang